Does food affect behaviour?

 Foods to Avoid

-The research has demonstrated that nutrition and eating habits alone do not cause ADHD.
-However, that being said, there is evidence to show that children with ADHD may benefit from more targeted dietary approaches that exclude certain foods.
-The items most commonly discussed in regards to worsened ADHD behaviours are sugar, additives, preservatives, food colourings and flavour enhancer, which are all prominent factors in the typical western diet.
-These items have all been highlighted due to their excitatory effects in the brain, which may contribute to heightened ADHD behaviours in children such as overactivity and restlessness.
+The items most commonly discussed in regards to worsened hyperactivity are sugar, additives, preservatives, food colourings and flavour enhancer, which are all prominent factors in the typical western diet.
+These items have all been highlighted due to their excitatory effects in the brain, which may contribute to heightened behaviours in children such as overactivity and restlessness.

 ….
 Basically, if it comes in a packet and contains a long list of ingredients, an ingredient you find difficult to pronounce, a number or added sugar it is probably best you avoid it.